 Volunteering at Seattle Public Schools

-All schools are asked to designate a school site volunteer coordinator.
 All volunteer work must be done under the direction of an assigned teacher, site volunteer coordinator, principal or vice principal.
-Volunteers must comply with the district's volunteer screening requirements.

 If you are interested in working with a particular school, please contact that school directly.
-Not all schools have a Volunteer Coordinators, but all schools have someone able to respond people interested in being a volunteer in there school or programs.
+Not all schools have a Volunteer Coordinator, but all schools have someone able to respond to people interested in being a volunteer in there school or programs.

 *Please note: While all volunteers must be screened through the WATCH system, a criminal history does not automatically disqualify one from volunteering in the schools.
 Learn more about screening and criminal history background checks.

-The Self help Projects Program is any project to improve our school buildings or grounds which is initiated and implemented by anyone, or any group, other than staff from Seattle Public Schools' Facility Operations, Capital Projects or Technology departments.
+The Self help Projects Program is any project to improve our school buildings or grounds which is initiated and implemented by anyone, or any group, other than staff from Seattle Public Schools.

 Some examples are: